JimHotchkiss/simply_vegan_app/NOTES.md

   And add link_to ingredients on recipe show page

   I want to add the ability for a user to edit or delete their own recipe
+    * TO GET LINK_TO DELETE TO WORK, INCLUDE ON LAYOUT/APPLICATION FILE

+    <%= stylesheet_link_tag    'application', media: 'all', 'data-turbolinks-track': 'reload' %>
+    <%= javascript_include_tag 'application', 'data-turbolinks-track': 'reload' %>

+    * also had to edit application_controller to include, protect_from_forgery prepend: true, will double check about security risk

+    Suggestion to fix token authenticity problem
+      * Rails guide authenticity token as a google search should point you in the right direction
+      * Avi: aviflombaum @jim it’s about how you built to logout link.
+Since it’s submitting a post request (faked as a delete).
+You need to include a csrf token.
+If you changed your layout recently.
+Or just your js or anything.
+It’s possible it got lost.
+Google csrf token and logout links.
+Or just change the route to also accept a get request to /logout at sessions#destrot

+May have fixed with:
+    * application_controller/ protect_from_forgery with: :null_session, only: Proc.new { |c| c.request.format.json? }

+Giong to try another fix, by adding '<%= csrf_meta_tags %>' into the <head>
+  * This seems to work, and is required in Rails 4 for jQuerry UJS to send the aunthenticity token on non-GET requests.

+So, add edit/delete on the comment section